whitesmith/qultivator-websockets/README.md

 Qultivator is a project built under 32h for the July's Whitesmith Hackathon.

 It is a IoT project that allows plants to be individually monitored and taken cared of in real-time.
-Several environmental data can be gathered using sensors, and both a ligh and irrigation system can be controlled in real-time using the Qultivator website.
+Several environmental data can be gathered using sensors, and both a light and irrigation system can be controlled in real-time using the Qultivator website.

 ## Qultivator Websockets Server
 Webserver for the websockets connection on the Qultivator project